TasengMancheykhun/learnCUDA/README.md

 }
 ```

-Compile in google collab using (`!` mark is needed)
+Compile (`!` mark is needed in Google Collab)
 ```
 ! gcc -o exe hello.c
 ! ./exe
 ```

-Now, lets change this to a CUDA program.
-CUDA programs have extensions `.cu` </br>
+Now, lets write the same thing as a CUDA program.
+CUDA programs have extension `.cu` </br>
 CPU is referred as Host and GPU is referred as Device. </br>
-When someone says device function, they are referring to the function written to run in GPU.
+When someone says 'device function', they are referring to the function written to run in GPU.

 ```
 %%writefile prog.cu